 Finding a Lost UIN

-Applicants should contact the Office of Admissions and Records by calling 979-845-1060 to request their UIN be re-sent to them.
+Applicants should contact the Office of Admissions by calling 979.845.1060 to request their UIN be re-sent to them.

 Current student's UINs are printed on their student IDs, or are available with a picture ID from the Office of the Registrar or Help Desk Central.

 Faculty and staff have their UINs printed on their TAMU ID cards as well.
-They can also contact their departmental Human Resources representative, or Employee Services.
+They can also contact their departmental Human Resources representative.

 Former students who attended TAMU during the fall semester of 1985 and later can retrieve their UIN by answering and submitting the Former Students Identification Questionnaire.
-For the first question, they may use their Social Security Number as their nine-digit identification number.
-After submitting the questionnaire, they will be given their UIN.
+For the third question, they may use their Social Security Number as their nine-digit identification number.
+After submitting the questionnaire, they will sent an email containing their UIN.

 Former students who left TAMU before the fall semester of 1985 do not have a UIN.
 The only situation in which such former students would be given a UIN is if they return as current students or employees.